epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 Here's the blockbuster lineup of questions we're tackling:
 1. **Inflation and Trends in the Movie Industry**: When adjusted for inflation, how does the revenue of older movies compare to recent modern movies?
 Is there a notable trend in the budget of movies over the years when considering inflation?
-2. **Global Economic Growth and its Influence on the Movie Industry**: What is the relationship between global economic indicators (like GDP) and movie's gross revenue?
+2. **Global Economic Growth and its Influence on the Movie Industry**: What is the relationship between global economic indicators (like GDP) and a movie's gross revenue?
 Are there regional differences?
 3. **Determinants of a Movie's Financial Success**: How do factors like budget, runtime, and movie ratings impact the movie's revenue or profitability?
 4. **Influence of the Global Financial Crisis on the Movie Industry**: Did the Global Financial Crisis in 2007-2008, influenced movie budgets and revenues?
-5. **Correlation Between Money Related Movies and the Global Financial Crisis**: How has the frequency of money-related movies evolved over time?
+5. **Correlation Between Money-Related Movies and the Global Financial Crisis**: How has the frequency of money-related movies evolved over time?
 Are they more frequent before or after the Global Financial Crisis?

 So, what are you waiting for?
 Grab your popcorn, and let's dive into the world of movie economics!